 - The ability to create a new group

-- Checkboxes to select multiple groups for deleting groups en masse
+- Checkboxes to select multiple groups for deleting groups or adding users

 - Sortable table headers by name or by number of members

-- The ability to add and delete members from existing groups
+- The ability to edit, copy, and delete existing groups

 Creating a New Group